 Customer commits and On Strategy Product Ideas are not mutually exclusive.
 A customer request for a feature could fit well with the strategy.
 But we assess if customer feature requests are off strategy for the portfolio company.

 We ensure that a portfolio company allocates the necessary resources to On Strategy Product Ideas.
-We assess if the customer feature requests that are off strategy can help the company get short-term revenue, but they can throw the company away from growth strategy and cause them to miss the biggest opportunities to create equity value in the market.
+We assess if the customer feature requests that are off strategy can help the company get short-term revenue, but they can throw the company away from growth strategy and cause them to miss the biggest opportunities to create value in the market.

 Our AI capabilities transform roadmap prioritization from subjective decision-making into a data-driven process that accelerates insights and improves prioritization accuracy.